TUDelft-books/CSBB-textbook/book/Quarter2/Week2_10.md

 -   What questions do you have?
 (Students should be prepared to ask something)

+## Group Activity of the Week
+This week will be mostly focused on final presentations and feedback.

 ## Weekly Submitted Assignments

 ### Group

-Submit the final paper.
+Submit your final paper including cover letter, with the peer feedback you received and your rebuttal.

 ### Individual

-- Do the course evaluation (anonymous)-
+- Do the course evaluation (anonymous).

 - Submit your final thoughts on the minor and suggestions for improvements (not anonymous).